Advaithdp02/COMPUTER_BILLING_SYSTEM/README.md

 -RUN THE MAINV2.PY FILE
 -USER: admin
 -password:12345
+Usage
+Launch the Application:

+Run the main.py file to start the application.
+Manage Products:

+Add, remove, and update product details like name, price, and stock.
+Generate Bill:

+Select products and their quantities to generate an invoice automatically.
+Track Sales:

+The application will calculate the total sale amount, taxes, and give a final bill.
+Folder Structure
+bash
+Copy code
+## Usage

+1. **Launch the Application:**
+   - Run the `main.py` file to start the application.

+2. **Manage Products:**
+   - Add, remove, and update product details like name, price, and stock.

+3. **Generate Bill:**
+   - Select products and their quantities to generate an invoice automatically.

+4. **Track Sales:**
+   - The application will calculate the total sale amount, taxes, and give a final bill.

+---

+## Future Enhancements

+- **Graphical User Interface (GUI):**
+  - Enhance the GUI for better user interaction using Tkinter or PyQt.

+- **Database Integration:**
+  - Switch from file-based storage to a database like SQLite for better scalability.

+- **Advanced Reporting:**
+  - Add sales reporting features for tracking monthly/yearly data.

+---

 ## License

 This project is open-source and available for personal and educational use.
 Feel free to modify and expand upon it as per your requirements.

+## Contact

+GitHub: Advaithdp02